Part IX

 In conclusion, here is what God Almighty is telling Dave Pack and anyone else who thinks he can engage in this practice, and teach God’s children to do the same:

-David C Pack, You shall NOT go outside the community of faith on My Sabbath.
+David C. Pack, You shall NOT go into the world to acquire your meals on My Sabbath.
 If you do, you profane My day and you FAIL My test!

 A Final Thought

 In the conclusion of A Sabbath Test, the authors offer a simple tribute to a day all of God’s people share.
-It is a tribute of hope and inspiration.
+It is a tribute of hope and inspiration, NOT condemnation.
 Here are their words.

 The Sabbath is a day with profound meaning.
 It was created by God as evidence that He has an incredible plan for mankind.
 That plan reflects a great wisdom and an infinite love for His children.
 God made the Sabbath so that His children could know Him and the hope of His Kingdom.
 The Sabbath pictures that Kingdom.
 And those who honor it honor what it pictures.